James Anthony Shields

 - Debut May 31, 2006

 Shields hovered around .500 in 2009 and 2010 as Matt Garza and David Price becoming the team's top two starters after Kazmir was traded. he went 11-12, 4.14 the first year and 13-15, 5.18 the second.
 On August 7, 2010, he tied an American League record by allowing 6 home runs in a 17-11 loss to the Toronto Blue Jays, including the first major league homer by J.P.
 Arencibia.
 He started Game 2 of the ALDS against the Texas Rangers that year, but was tagged with a 6-0 loss.
 In June 2011, he pitched three consecutive complete games, the first Rays pitcher to accomplish such a feat. he was named to the All-Star team that season and finished the year with an excellent record of 16-12, 2.82, leading the AL in both complete games (11) and shutouts (4).
 However, once again he was beaten by the Rangers in his only postseason start, losing Game 2 of the ALDS, 8-6.
 He had another solid season in 2012, with a record of 15-10, 3.52.
+On October 2nd, in his last ever start for the Rays, he struck out 15 batters and walked none in a 1-0 complete game loss to the Baltimore Orioles; the 15 strikeouts set a team record that was tied in 2015 by Chris Archer.
 He topped the 200-strikeout mark in both 2011 and 2012, recording 225 and 223 those two years.

 On December 9, 2012, he was traded to the Kansas City Royals along with P Wade Davis in return for prospects Wil Myers, Jake Odorizzi, Mike Montgomery and Patrick Leonard.
 He gave the Royals everything they expected in his two seasons with the team.
 The Royals climbed to respectability in 2013 when he went 13-9, 3.15 in 34 starts, then in 2014, they made it all the way to the World Series, where they lost in 7 games to the San Francisco Giants.
 Shields went 14-8, 3.21 in 34 starts.
 He pitched over 220 innings both seasons, including an American League-leading 228 2/3 innings in 2013, and had 196 and 180 strikeouts.
 He started the 2014 Wild Card Game against the Oakland Athletics , the Royals' first postseason appearance since the 1985 World Series, then won his only start of the ALDS over the Los Angeles Angels of Anaheim.
 He did not pitch as well in his last three postseason starts and was charged with a pair of losses in the World Series, facing Giants ace Madison Bumgarner both times, but it is clear that his imposing presence as the team's ace had been key to getting Kansas City that far.